-The Approve menu option is available if the displayed work ticket is pending approval and the user can approve work tickets.
-The user can approve work tickets if one of the following is true:
+The Approve menu option is available if the displayed work ticket is pending approval and you can approve work tickets. you can approve work tickets if one of the following is true:

 |Swap Work Ticket Cost|

-The Swap Work Ticket Cost option allows the user to move costs from the displayed ticket to another ticket when the costs were inadvertently applied to the wrong ticket.
+The Swap Work Ticket Cost option allows you to move costs from the displayed ticket to another ticket when the costs were inadvertently applied to the wrong ticket.
 Both tickets must be in Open or Scheduled status and the target work ticket cannot be an indirect work ticket.
-The option is available if the displayed work ticket is not in Complete or Cancelled status, and the user has System Admin permission.
-Also, this option is not available if the user has navigated to the Work Ticket screen from the Time Entry screen.
+The option is available if the displayed work ticket is not in Complete or Cancelled status, and you have System Admin permission.
+Also, this option is not available if you have navigated to the Work Ticket screen from the Time Entry screen.

-When the user selects this option, Aspire displays a list of work tickets from which the user can choose the target work ticket to which costs should be swapped.
+When you select this option, Aspire displays a list of work tickets from which you can choose the target work ticket to which costs should be swapped.
 Aspire prevents swapping costs to an internal work ticket.
-After the user chooses the target work ticket for the move, Aspire displays the dialog above allowing them to determine which costs are moved.
+After you choose the target work ticket for the move, Aspire displays the dialog above allowing them to determine which costs are moved.
 Note that only the cost types that have been applied to the source work ticket are shown on the Select Work Ticket Costs to Move screen.
 In this example, all cost types had been applied to the work ticket from which costs are being moved.
 By default when the screen is displayed, all available item types are selected.

-For work tickets whose invoice type is Per Service, this option allows the user to specify the percent of work complete to reduce budgeted revenue for the work ticket, and thus the amount that the customer will be invoiced.
+For work tickets whose invoice type is Per Service, this option allows you to specify the percent of work complete to reduce budgeted revenue for the work ticket, and thus the amount that the customer will be invoiced.
 Proportionally adjusts estimated cost, estimate labor hours, and materials.
-The option is available if the displayed work ticket is not complete, the work ticket is invoiced per service, and the user has Partial Occur or System Admin permission.
+The option is available if the displayed work ticket is not complete, the work ticket is invoiced per service, and you has Partial Occur or System Admin permission.

 If a crew member or subcontractor has provided a partial completion percent from Crew Mobile App or from the Subcontractor Portal, their value is displayed on the Work Ticket screen to provide guidance when office staff enters the partial completion percentage.